martin-cervantes/Smashing_Megazine_Clone/README.md

 # Project Name

-    In this project try to create a grayscale heat map of the website that indicates which elements have the greatest weight in the visual hierarchy.
+    In this project we try to create a grayscale heat map of the website that indicates which elements have the greatest weight in the visual hierarchy.

 ![screenshot](./screenshot.png)

-    Additional description about the project and its features.
+    The design does not neccesarily need to be responsive.
+The main idea is to show the differnt elements and the arragement of the elements in the page.

 ## Built With